arcusfelis/xapian-erlang-bindings/README.rst

 There are two fields meaning a document's id: ``docid`` and ``multi_docid``.
 They are equal if only one database is used.

-Otherwise, first field contains a document id (can be repeated) and ``multi_docid`` is a unique idintifier, which is calculated from ``docid`` and ``db_number``.
+Otherwise, the first field contains a document id (can be repeated) and ``multi_docid`` is a unique idintifier, which is calculated from ``docid`` and ``db_number``.

-``db_number`` is a number of the document's database encounted from 1.
+``db_number`` is the number of the document's database counting from 1.

 ``db_name`` field contains pseudonyms of the databases.
 Information from ``name`` field of ``#x_database{}`` record will be used for this.
 This